If you’ve ever been cheated on, grab some popcorn and settle in with Nicole Cliffe’s latest Twitter thread

 Many responses in this thread did a great job highlighting just how fucking stupid men are.
 It’s bad enough being a cheater, but being incredibly dumb about it too?
 Salt in the wound.

 Oh!
-And my dad got caught by his girlfriend the front desk lady at my school when I was little because he put his other girlfriend in as someone who could pick me up— laying low in a small town with your mom (@DamianneTweets) March 21, 2018
+And my dad got caught by his girlfriend the front desk lady at my school when I was little because he put his other girlfriend in as someone who could pick me up— Let go by a cop but without your mom (@DamianneTweets) March 21, 2018

 I took some of my dad's blazers off to boarding school with me because he doesn't dress up that often and I'd be on stage a lot.
 My roommate was about to iron one for me and polaroids of a woman in lingerie fell out of the pocket.— Rafi (@RafiDAngelo) March 21, 2018